|Louis Luzbetak defines missiology:|

 Want to know how to become a missionary?
 Then, the study of missiology is for you!

 Want to help the missions program of your local church?
-Check out this web site's resources for Nazarene Missions International ( NMI ) groups.
+Check out this resources on this website for Nazarene Missions International ( NMI ) groups.

 Jonah's story is not about disobedience.
 Jonah is the reluctant missionary of the Old Testament who refuses to get his heart in tune with God's heart.